-- 8. Upon the Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the requests and recommends Board action.
-The Vice President presents the program of study for review. - 9.
-The College Board approves or denies the program request. - 10.
-Upon Board approval, Academic Services submits two signed, hard copies of the complete final program proposal for review by VCCS Staff and submits one electronic copy to the VCCS Director of Educational Programs for filing and
+6. Upon the Executive Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the requests and recommends

-- distribution to SCHEV, the State Board for Community Colleges, and the Chancellor. - 11.
-If warranted, the Chancellor and the State Board for Community Colleges approve or deny the request. - 12.
-VCCS Staff notifies the Vice President of action taken by Chancellor and State Board, if warranted. - 13.
-If approved by the Chancellor and State Board (as needed), VCCS Staff submits the proposed program to the State Council of Higher Education in Virginia (SCHEV) for notification only. - 14.
-Academic Services identifies appropriate CIP code and reports this to VCCS. - 15.
-Academic Services notifies the appropriate dean and the faculty developer(s) of approval status along with the new program code. - 16.
-Academic Services publishes approved degree programs on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
+- Board action.
+The Executive Vice President and faculty/dean present the program of study for review. - 7.
+The College Board approves or denies the program request.
+If approved, it is documented on the VCCS 102 Form. - 8.
+Upon Board approval, Academic Affairs submits two signed, hard copies of the complete final program proposal for review by VCCS Staff and submits one electronic copy to the VCCS Director of Educational Programs for filing and distribution to SCHEV, the State Board for Community Colleges, and the Chancellor. - 9.
+If warranted, the Chancellor and the State Board for Community Colleges approve or deny the request. - 10.
+VCCS Staff notifies the Executive Vice President of action taken by Chancellor and State Board, if warranted. - 11.
+If approved by the Chancellor and State Board (as needed), VCCS Staff submits the proposed program to the State Council of Higher Education in Virginia (SCHEV) for notification only. - 12.
+Academic Affairs identifies appropriate CIP code and reports this to VCCS. - 13.
+Academic Affairs notifies the appropriate dean and the faculty developer(s) of approval status along with the new program code. - 14.
+Academic Affairs publishes approved degree programs on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
 Counselors, Registrar, Library, Information Center, Institutional Effectiveness, and Financial Aid are also notified.